Top

 All students that join us in Yr12 are new to the Sixth Form.
 One of the greatest strengths is the wide range of schools from which our students join us and the diversity of interests, talent and aspirations that make the Sixth Form such a thriving environment.
 Students achieve above and beyond their targets here at Marling - something I’m incredibly proud of.
-So, no matter whether you’re looking to join us with a mixture of grade 6s and 7s or ten grade 9s, you’ll receive the support, challenge and opportunities to make your dreams a reality.
+So, no matter whether you’re looking to join us with a mixture of grade 6s and 7s or grade 8s and 9s, you’ll receive the support, challenge and opportunities to make your dreams a reality.

-After having read the information in here I sincerely hope you choose to visit us to get a flavour of all we have to offer.
+I sincerely hope you choose to visit us to get a flavour of all we have to offer.
 You will be assured of a warm welcome and a friendly greeting.

-Mr Stephen Farr - Head of Sixth Form
+Ms Louise Harris - Head of Sixth Form

 ACHIEVE YOUR POTENTIAL